Prague Experience logoPrague tourist information & travel guide logo

 Estates Theatre in Prague

-A river cruise is the most relaxing way to take in the riverside attractions.
-There are lunch cruises, afternoon sightseeing cruises, and nightly dinner cruises to choose from.
+Taking a river cruise is the most relaxing way to discover the riverside attractions, with a range of lunch cruises, sightseeing boat trips and dinner cruises on offer.

-You can also admire the river scene from above by taking a trip to Prague Castle or by riding the Petrin Funicular Railway up Petrin Hill.
+You can also admire the river scene from above by visiting Prague Castle, which is on a hillside overlooking the city, or by riding the Petřín Funicular to the top of Petřín Hill.

-With regards to entertainment, opera, ballet and classical concerts are a true highlight.
-Prague is a city of music, with performances on offer all year round in its grand opera houses, magnificent concert halls, ancient churches and other historic buildings.
+With regards to entertainment, classical concerts, opera and ballet performances are a true highlight.
+Prague is historically a city of music, and visitors can choose from a range of stunning productions staged in ornate opera houses, grand concert halls, ancient churches and other magnificent buildings.

-For a typically Czech experience, black light theatre is a unique feature of the city.
-The shows are fast moving and highly visual, so appeal to all ages and nationalities.
+For a typically Czech experience, black light theatre is a unique feature of Prague.
+Shows are fast moving and highly visual, with little or no words spoken.
+They appeal to all ages and nationalities.

 Old Town Square at Night